 Tokyo’s Best Festivals: Matsuri in Tokyo

-The Kanda Matsuri is one of Tokyo’s three most famous festivals.
-It only takes place in odd-numbered years (alternating with the Sanno Matsuri) and technically lasts an entire week, although the main parade occurs on the Saturday closest to May 15th, when over 300 people and 100 mikoshi march through the streets of central Tokyo.
+It takes place only in odd-numbered years (alternating with the Sanno Matsuri) and technically lasts an entire week, although the main parade occurs on the Saturday closest to May 15th, when over 300 people — bearing 100 mikoshi — march through the streets of central Tokyo.

-It is held in honor of the three founders of the Sensoji Temple (who are enshrined in the Asakusa Shrine next door to the temple).
-As the story goes, these three founders dedicated their lives to Buddhism after catching a small statue of the Boddhisatva Kannon in the Sumida River while fishing one morning in the 7th century.
-The festival has possibly been around in some form for that long, but the shrine has only existed from 1649.
+As the story goes, the three founders dedicated their lives to Buddhism after catching a small statue of the Boddhisatva Kannon in Tokyo’s Sumida River while fishing one morning, back in the 7th century.
+While the festival has possibly been around in some form since around that time, the shrine itself has only been around since 1649.

-There are plenty of games and food to be enjoyed and the festival itself is known for being quite wild.
+There are plenty of games and food to be enjoyed, and the festival itself is known for being relatively raucous.
 The streets are flooded with flute players, taiko drummers, and people chanting.
-On Sunday, at the height of the festival, three mikoshi, each with the spirit (kami) of one of the founders, are energetically carried throughout the streets before being laid back in their place of rest at Asakusa Shrine.
-The louder the chanting and music, and the more roughly the mikoshi are shaken, the more good luck that is bestowed upon the neighborhoods they pass.
+On Sunday, at the height of the festival, three mikoshi — each with the spirit (kami) of one of the founders — are energetically carried through the streets before being laid back in their place of rest at Asakusa Shrine.
+It is said that the louder the chanting and music, and the more roughly the mikoshi are shaken, the more good luck will be bestowed upon the neighborhoods they pass.

 Kyoto’s Best Festivals: Matsuri in Kyoto